 Affectionately known as BeeCon, this FREE, annual event has been organized and hosted by York University researchers since 2010 (except for 2011 and 2013, when none were held).
 The Centre for Bee Ecology, Evolution and Conservation is now the host.
 BeeCon began as a small, local symposium, aimed at sharing the recent findings of southern Ontario bee researchers.
 It has since grown tremendously, and we are thrilled to provide this unique opportunity to connect melittologists (bee biologists), industry professionals and other researchers on an international scale!

-BeeCon once again ran in 2023 as part of a two-day hybrid event.
-Thursday, October 12, 2023 was a virtual-only event hosted on Zoom, while Friday, October 13, 2023 was both virtual and in-person, hosted at York University in Toronto, Ontario.
+BeeCon will once again run in 2024 as part of a two-day hybrid event.
+Thursday, October 17, 2024 will be a virtual-only event hosted on Zoom, while Friday, October 18, 2024 will be both virtual and in-person, hosted at York University in Toronto, Ontario.
 View the conference page here.

 Subscribe to our YouTube Channel to watch some of the videos after the event.